Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons/index.md

 #### Application Config
 1. Set the collaboration url.
 These collaboration features require the AEV socket server to be installed.
 If you installed the defaults according to the installation guide then the socket server will be running on port 3000.
-Update the url to have the correct host and port. ex: https://edge2.tsgrp.com:3000 or http://localhost:3000
+Update the url to have the correct host and port. (ex: http://localhost:3000)

 2. Enable Zoom integration if desired by toggling the switch to on